ztalbot2000/homebridge-cmd4/README.md

 4. Using the provided jsmin tool to strip out the comments, your ready to go and try Fans, Switches, Garage Doors, Locks, Sensors ....Todo<a name="todo"></a>

+5. The device names must be one complete word so that it can be parsed as an argument.
+   I will add this as a ToDo.
 ----

 * [ ] Referred devices, i.e. a smoke detectors battery is not yet linked.
+* [ ] Support multi word device names.